gvwilson/sdxpy/src/intro/index.md

 All contributors are required to abide by our Code of Conduct ([%x conduct %]).

+## What People Are Saying {: #intro-praise}

+Here's what people said about [%b Wilson2022b %]:

+-   [Jessica Kerr][kerr_jessica]:
+    *Software Design by Example* is the book I'll recommend to every new dev… It is nice to you.
+    It wants you to succeed…
+    It's a bridge from "learn to program" to working programmer.

+-   [Jenn Schiffer][schiffer_jenn]:
+    I am v much enjoying gvwilson's book *Software Design by Example*.
+    It makes me miss teaching, it would be such a fun text to use!

+-   [Emily Gorcenski][gorcenski_emily]:
+    There's a lot of books on programming but fewer books that couple software development with effective and practical use of tools, presenting a language not as a main course but as a part of an engineering ecosystem.
+    Greg Wilson's book hits all the right notes in bringing together theory, pragmatism, and best practices.

+-   [Danielle Navarro][navarro_danielle]:
+    The book is really bloody lovely.

 ## Acknowledgments {: #intro-acknowledgments}

 This book is a sequel to [%b Wilson2022b %],